CarmenCelina/itd210-portfolio/README.md

 ## NEW UPDATE
 Media.html
-    -Has 4 Videos
+   - Has 4 Videos
-    -Transcript
+   - Transcript
-    -Mp3 Intro
+   - Mp3 Intro
-    -keyframes textSlideLeft
+   - keyframes textSlideLeft
-About.html
+- About.html
-    -Big quote
+    - Big quote
-    -Stats-container with JS
+    - Stats-container with JS

 ## Course